IS1 Israel Tour

 Day 9 Jerusalem: City Tour

-Old and new merge seamlessly in Jerusalem.
+Today we shift our attention the important Jewish and Islamic sites of this timeless city, where old and new merge seamlessly.
 You may hear the Muslim call to prayer competing with the clanging of bells from Christian churches and the prayers of Jews praying before the Western Wall.
 Everywhere you turn you'll see reminders of the three religions -- Islam, Judaism and Christianity -- that have shaped this part of the world.

 We have a morning visit to the Temple Mount, one of the glories of Islamic Jerusalem, where you will view the Dome of the Rock.
 We then enter through the Jewish Quarter to witness the Herodian Mansions, a lavish palace in antiquity and built formerly of white marble, followed by a visit to the most important site in Judaism, the Western Wall.

-Our tour also takes us by way of the Knesset, Israel's parliament, to the President's House, and the Yad Vashem Memorial and Holocaust Museum for a visit and tour.
+Our tour also takes us by way of the Knesset, Israel's parliament, to the President's House, and the Yad Vashem Memorial.
+At some point in our day we will also visit the Holocaust Museum for a visit and tour.

 Overnight in Jerusalem.